Posts

 “Advanced Matching”

-United HealthCare has also been accused of using trap and trace devices to collect website visitor information via a process known as “Advanced Matching.”
+United HealthCare has also been accused of using trap and trace devices to help TikTok collect website visitor information via a process known as “Advanced Matching.”
 This is a feature that allows TikTok to scan the website for recognizable form fields containing confidential customer information, such as email addresses, phone numbers, and routing information.

 Class Action Lawsuit: United HealthCare Surveilled Website Visitors Without Consent

 Visitors to the United HealthCare website have a reasonable belief that their web activity will be secure because the website intake page informs users that the information they share is “secure.”
 But the California class action lawsuit against the health care provider alleges that this is false: customers’ personal information and activity on the site is scanned and sent to TikTok so that its source can be identified through fingerprinting and deanonymization.
-The lawsuit accuses United HealthCare of sharing consumer data with TikTok without obtaining express or implied consent.
+The lawsuit accuses United HealthCare of giving TikTok access to consumer data without obtaining express or implied consent.

 TikTok’s “Best Practices” Policy

 Alarmingly, TikTok allegedly has a “best practices” policy encouraging companies like United HealthCare to capture this customer data “as early as possible” and “as frequently as possible.”
 The class action lawsuit filed in the L.A.
-County Superior Court accuses United HealthCare of following TikTok’s best practices to gather customer information as soon as a user visits the website: code on the site automatically sends information to TikTok to match the user with TikTok’s fingerprint.
+County Superior Court accuses United HealthCare of following TikTok’s best practices to help the social media company gather customer information as soon as a user visits the website: code on the site automatically sends information to TikTok to match the user with TikTok’s fingerprint.

 By definition, there is no way for a site visitor to consent to the tracking of their activity because the TikTok software is deployed automatically when a user lands on the United HealthCare website.
 Site visitors have no way of knowing about the trap and trace devices, and United HealthCare does not even attempt to obtain visitors’ consent.

-United HealthCare Accused of Illegally Sharing Customer Data with TikTok
+United HealthCare Accused of Unlawfully Sharing Customer Data with TikTok

 Digital privacy is a growing concern for many Americans, particularly as more and more companies commit consumer fraud.
-One of the most troubling allegations against United HealthCare in the recent trap and trace lawsuit is that the company may be illegally sharing information about website visitors with TikTok.
+One of the most troubling allegations against United HealthCare in the recent trap and trace lawsuit is that the company may be helping TikTok acquire personal information about website visitors.
 TikTok is owned by the Chinese government, and there are serious concerns that the social media company may be sharing user data with an adversarial foreign country.
 In fact, the U.S. Congress recently passed legislation that would require TikTok to be sold to a different entity or face a permanent ban in the United States.
 Additionally, the director of the National Security Agency (NSA) has identified TikTok as “a platform for surveillance” that poses a possible cybersecurity risk to the country.

 The class action lawsuit against United HealthCare highlights a major problem with data collection on the United HealthCare website: user data is allegedly being shared with third parties who have the ability to harm California citizens through data aggregation.
 Moreover, the fact that this is a healthcare provider means that vulnerable American citizens could be targeted based upon their specific medical issues and uninsured status.